ubarsc/kealib/trunk/ERDAS_Imagine/readme.txt

 2. A static build of ZLIB/HDF5/kealib with the same version of VS.

-Update paths in makefile.vc and start the Visual Studio Command Prompt and navigate to the location of it and type 'nmake'.
+Update paths in makefile.vc and start the Visual Studio Command Prompt and navigate to the location of it and type 'nmake -f makefile.vc'.
 Copy the resulting kea.dll to C:\Program Files\ERDAS\<Imagine Version>\usr\lib\Win32Release\rasterformats and run C:\Program Files\ERDAS\<Imagine Version>\bin\Win32Release\configure_rf.exe and restart Imagine.